Last updated: 08/2021

-The data processing is necessary in accordance with Article 6 (1) (b) GDPR for steps prior to entering into a contract, proper implementation of the contractual relationship, reciprocal fulfillment of the obligations from the contractual relationship, and to terminate the contractual relationship.
+Data processing is necessary in accordance with Article 6 (1) (b) GDPR for steps prior to entering into a contract, proper implementation of the contractual relationship, reciprocal fulfilment of the obligations from the contractual relationship, and to terminate the contractual relationship.

-If necessary, we may process your data beyond the actual fulfillment of the contract in order to safeguard legitimate interests, e.g. for the assertion of legal claims and as a defense in legal disputes.
+If necessary, we may process your data beyond the actual fulfilment of the contract in order to safeguard legitimate interests, e.g. for the assertion of legal claims and as a defence in legal disputes.
 The legal basis in these cases is Article 6 (1) (f) GDPR.

 In addition, we process personal data for the purposes of fulfilling statutory retention obligations (e.g. under commercial and tax law) in accordance with Article 6 (1) (c) GDPR.

-Your personal data will be erased provided that this is no longer required to fulfill the purpose of the storage, and no legal storage obligations or the assertion of legal claims prevent it from being erased.
+Your personal data will be erased provided that this is no longer required to fulfil the purpose of the storage, and no legal retention obligations or the assertion of legal claims prevent it from being erased.

 The legal basis for using these service providers is Article 6 (1) (f) GDPR.
 Our legitimate interest here is to be supported effectively by these service providers, and at the same time to reduce our own effort and expenditure in providing the respective systems.

-If you send us an email, the personal data is automatically stored on the Microsoft Exchange email servers (on-premises).
-Our parent company New Work SE has access to the personal data.
-The company provides the Exchange Server to us centrally.
+If you send us an e-mail, the personal data is automatically stored on the Microsoft Exchange e-mail servers (on-premises).

-We use Microsoft Dynamics On-Premise as ERP software.
+We use Microsoft Dynamics as our ERP software.

 One Microsoft Way Redmond